captionpoint/CaptionPoint-Server/public/will.md

 And who are you, sirs?
 ---
 ## JAGGARD:
-We hope to engage you men in a conversation about the plays of William Shakespeare of which we hear rumor you are arranging for print.
+We hope to engage you men in a conversation about the plays of William Shakespeare
+---
+## JAGGARD:
+of which we hear rumor you are arranging for print.
 ---
 ## HENRY:
 Yes sir, that we are.